 However, familiarity with a piece may help you enjoy it more, and for most concerts we have created short sound samples and/or playlists of longer excerpts from pieces in the programme.
 To access these, visit the What's on pages and select the date of the concert.
 If sound samples are available, you will be able to find them there.

 Where can I find out about bringing a group of people to a concert?

 We offer discounts on tickets and other great benefits for groups of 10 or more at our Royal Festival Hall series concerts.
 Find out more on our Groups page.

 Do you allow children into your concerts?

-Our 7.30pm concerts are not recommended for children of five years and under, and Southbank Centre staff reserve the right to refuse entry to young children for these events.
+Our 7.30pm concerts are not recommended for children of seven years and under, and Southbank Centre staff reserve the right to refuse entry to young children for these events.
 Children will be expected to remain seated and still for the duration of the concert!
-We recommend our Family FUNharmonics concerts for children.
+We recommend our FUNharmonics concerts for children.

 What should I do if I have lost my ticket?

 Don't worry if you lose your tickets.
 Please come to the ticket office (right hand desk) in plenty of time before the concert so that we can organise a reprint for you.

 Will there be returns available on the night if a concert is sold out?